-Outsourcing opportunities are expected to grow in Japan's pharmaceutical markets in 2005 when the government implements a new law permitting Japanese pharmaceutical firms to outsource all phases of their manufacturing.
-The revised Pharmaceutical Affairs Law, passed on July 31, 2002 and scheduled for implementation in April 2005, lifts decades-old restrictions that limited the percentage of drug company outsourcing by requiring firms to manufacture at least part of the drugs they produced.
+Outsourcing opportunities are expected to grow in Japan’s pharmaceutical markets when the government implements a new law permitting Japanese pharmaceutical firms to outsource all phases of their manufacturing.
+The revised Pharmaceutical Affairs Law lifts decades-old restrictions that limited the percentage of drug company outsourcing by requiring firms to manufacture at least part of the drugs they produced.

-Under the new law, companies will manage outsourcing through a new marketing authorization system similar to those of the United States and the European Union (EU).
-The new law separates companies' marketing and manufacturing functions and gives responsibility to "marketing authorization holders" (MAHs) for these aspects of distributed products: quality control, inspection (pharmacovigilence), and outsourcing strategy and implementation.
-The MAH -- a pharmacist or similarly qualified individual -- can decide how much and what to outsource (up to 100% under the new law).
+Under the Pharmaceutical Affairs Law, companies will manage outsourcing through a new marketing authorization system similar to those of the United States and the European Union (EU).
+The Pharmaceutical Affairs Law separates companies’ marketing and manufacturing functions and gives responsibility to “marketing authorization holders” (MAHs) for these aspects of distributed products: quality control, inspection (pharmacovigilence), and outsourcing strategy and implementation.
+The MAH — a pharmacist or similarly qualified individual — can decide how much and what to outsource (up to 100% under the Pharmaceutical Affairs Law).

 “The percentage (and mix of services) this person decides to outsource depends on the needs of the company,” says Yoshikazu Hayashi, Deputy Director of the Evaluation and Licensing Division of the Ministry of Health, Labor and Welfare (MHLW), which submitted the original bill to the Japanese Diet (Congress).
 Hayashi is also Coordinator of the International Conference on Harmonization (ICH), which is a tripartite initiative to unify the technical requirements of the EU, Japanese, and US systems for registering and approving new drugs.